gwpy/gwpy/docs/timeseries/plot.rst

 The `TimeSeries` class includes a :meth:`~TimeSeries.plot` method to trivialise visualisation of the contained data.
-Reproducing the example from :ref:`gwpy-timeseries-remote`:
+Reproducing the example from :ref:`pdpy-timeseries-remote`:

 .. plot::
    :include-source: